giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

 ### Conclusion

 Understanding session management is crucial for developing secure and efficient applications.
-Session management in Spring Boot is straightforward and adaptable.
-You can store sessions in memory, in a database, or in Redis, depending on the scalability and distributed needs of your application.
+In the context of HTTP sessions and JWTs, Spring Boot provides a straightforward and adaptable approach to managing sessions.
+Depending on the application's scalability and distributed requirements, sessions can be stored in memory, in a database, or in Redis, ensuring that the session management strategy aligns with security and performance goals.